The eggs of the mythical Rainbow Serpent.

 Camping at the Devils Marbles is one of the great outback experiences.
 The quietness of desert at night is calming and the night skies are full of stars.

-The Devils Marbles provides a simple bush camp site with no shower facilities but toilets, picnic tables and a barbecue pits are available.
+The Devils Marbles provides a simple bush camp site with no shower facilities but it has toilets, picnic tables and a barbecue pits available.
 Collecting firewood in the reserve is not permitted so make sure you bring your own firewood.
 Fires are only permitted in the designated fire pits.

 Things to remember